Search Results

 Genome editing is a method that lets scientists change the DNA of many organisms, including plants, bacteria, and animals.

-… Genome editing is a method that lets scientists change the DNA of many organisms, including plants, bacteria, and animals. … diseases that affect humans.
-They edit the genomes of animals, like mice and zebrafish, because animals have …
+… Genome editing is a method that lets scientists change the DNA of many organisms, including plants, bacteria, and animals.
+Editing DNA can lead to changes in physical traits, like eye color, … editing technologies enable scientists to make changes to DNA, leading to changes in physical traits, like eye color, …

 Educational Resources